-Jean Craighead George (1919–2012) was the author of more than a hundred beloved books for young people, including the Newbery Medal–winning Julie of the Wolves and the Newbery Honor–winning My Side of the Mountain.
-She was a lifetime naturalist, and… More about Jean Craighead George
+Jean Craighead George (1919–2012) was the author of more than 100 beloved books for young people, including the Newbery Medal–winning Julie of the Wolves and the Newbery Honor–winning My Side of the Mountain.
+She was a lifetime naturalist and was beloved by generations… More about Jean Craighead George

 “Minor’s paintings handsomely convey the eagles’ impressive stature and the natural settings they inhabit…libraries and readers will welcome this engaging introduction to the iconic bird.” – School Library Journal